cryptopunksnotdead/lets-go-programming-cryptopunks/README.md

 ## Facebook & Co

-_Let's build the next thousands of facebooks & co news feeds and readers.
+_Let's build the next thousands facebooks & co news feeds and readers.
 Join the free & open web and read & share your posts & updates with feeds._

 - [**Fuck Facebook**](https://daringfireball.net/2017/06/fuck_facebook) by John Gruber, June 2017
 - [**Why I can't/won't point to Facebook blog posts**]() by Dave Winer, May 2017